nisrulz/Parallax-One-Pager-Template/README.md

 ## Getting Started

-To use this template, Fork this repository on GitHub to get started:
+To use this template, fork this repository on GitHub to get started.

-## Bugs and Issues

-Have a bug or an issue with this template?

 ## Creator